jh3768/MachineLearningProject/README.md

-#  Automatic summarization of article using regularised SVM and Naive Bayes
+#  Automatic Summarization of Article Using Regularised SVM and Naive Bayes

 Objective: